G

 Storage Provider's borrowing limits

-Before jumping into the limits of the Pool, it's important to understand two metrics: debt-to-equity (DTE) and debt-to-income (DTI).
+Before jumping into the limits of the Pool, it's important to understand three metrics: loan-to-value (LTV), debt-to-equity (DTE) and debt-to-income (DTI).
 The DTE and DTI ratios are used to limit the amount SPs can borrow from the Pool.

 Debt-to-equity ratio